Learn About College Scholarships for African American Students

 @greatyop1

-This is the official account of Great Youth Opportunities, an organization that discusses scholarships, internships, and other opportunities for youth.
+This account is the official account of Great Youth Opportunities, an organization that discusses scholarships, internships, and other opportunities for youth.

 The Voice of Black Cincinnati is a media company designed to educate, recognize, and create opportunities for African Americans.
-Want to find local news, events, job posting, scholarships, and a database of local Black-owned businesses?
-Visit our homepage, explore other articles, subscribe to our newsletter, like our Facebook page, join our Facebook group, and text VOBC to 513-270-3880.
+Want to find local news, events, job postings, scholarships, and a database of local Black-owned businesses?
+Visit our homepage, explore other articles, subscribe to our newsletter, like our Facebook page, join our Facebook group, and text VOBC to 513-966-3328.

 Image provided by Adobe Stock